ni/measurement-plugin-packager-labview/CONTRIBUTING.md

 ### Packager Helpers

-The `Packager Helpers` folder contains the scripting code needed to build NI packages.
+The `Packager Helpers` folder contains the scripting code needed to build NI packages for the measurement plug-ins.

 ### Post Install

-The `Post Install` folder contains the VI file required for post-installation operations of the package.
+The `Post Install` folder contains the VI file required for post-installation operations of the `ni_measurement_plugin_packager` package.

 ### Template for Package